Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 We may collect and store information about you in various ways.
 For example, we may collect information that you provide to us, information that we automatically collect through your use of the Services, and information from publicly-available sources or non-affiliated third parties.

-When you use the Services, you may be invited to provide or upload information.
-For example, St. Jude may collect the following illustrative (but not exhaustive) types of information when you use the Services:
+When you access or use the Services, you may be invited to provide or upload information.
+For example, you may provide information on forms you fill out on or submit through the Services, including requests to receive newsletters, or through communications with us or other users via the Services.
+St. Jude may collect the following categories of Personal Information when you use the Services:

 In addition to the information you provide to us directly, we may automatically collect information about your use of the Services as follows:

-We may receive information about you from publicly and commercially available sources, as permitted by law, which we may combine with other information we receive from or about you.
+We may collect certain categories of Personal Information about you from publicly and commercially available sources, as permitted by law, which we may combine with other information we receive from or about you.

 When you “like” or “follow” us on Facebook, Instagram, Twitter or other social media sites, we may collect some information from you including your name, e-mail address, and any comments or content you post relevant to us.